 Developed by the U.S. Department of Health and Human Services, this organization provides information and resources to help consumers plan for future long-term care (LTC) needs.

 Get a complete listing of Medicare certified nursing homes anywhere in the U.S., which includes unbiased ratings, links to inspections results and information about facilities that accept Medicaid.

-Find free assisted living resources to help your loved one make the right decisions.
+Find resources to help your loved one make the right decisions.
 There are resources to help with moving, senior health and wellness and elder law information to name a few.